Damienkatz/Kayos-Design/kayosdesign.md

 ###Registered Consumers and High Water Marks

-To prevent messages from being deleted before all consumers have received them, each consumer registers a High Water Mark (HWM) record, that indicate the highest sequence the consumer has processed.
-When compacting the durable message store, any message lower than the
+To prevent messages from being deleted before all consumers have received them, each consumer registers a named High Water Mark (HWM) record, that indicates the highest sequence the consumer, or group/class of consumers as successfully processed has processed.
+All high water mark message with a sequence number lower than the lowest high water mark may be elided, either during a compaction or simply when a consumer first starts receiving messages.

-###End to End Consistency Example
+At a minimum, a HWM needs to have
+1. Unique Consumer ID
+2. The sequence snapshot, seen.

+A consumer then asks us, a queue read node, to start sending changes from existing HWM record, by passing us consumer ID.
+If no record exists, the server returns a "no HWM" error.

+If the consumer expects an HWM but none exists, the means the queue has either been reset.

+3. Otherwise the queue read node sends a snapshot of all changes

 ###Storage Engine